 Knowing the globalist media would then hype up an 18-month shutdown of the U.S. as a giant psyop to where if Trump didn't respond properly, every death would be his fault.

-So, quote, they said, people aren't scared of old viruses, they're scared of new ones.
+So, quote, they said people aren't scared of old viruses.

 Alex is making that up.

-I would be dead certain that if a new vaccine-resistant, widely transmittable polio showed up, or like a vaccine-resistant version of measles came around, people would be pretty fucking scared of an old virus.
+I would be dead certain that if a new vaccine-resistant, widely transmittable polio showed up, or like a vaccine-resistant version of measles came around, people would be pretty fucking scared of the old virus.

 So with no evidence, no supporting information at all, Alex has just decided to report that the Chinese government produced or facilitated all those videos that he's previously used to scare his audience.

-Quote, and so they did what Xi Jinping and the party said.
+So the next piece, quote, and so they did what Xi Jinping and the party said.

 They put the word out to hype this up.